Use fullPage.js slider in Webflow to create a full-screen slider

 <div class="section">Some section</div>

-To replicate the necessary structure we will start by adding a div block that will be the container for all our full screen sections in the site.
+To replicate the necessary structure, we will start by adding a div block that will be the container for all our full-screen sections on the site.

 Adding div block.